ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 If you don't want to wait for the Assurance Engine process to finish while stopping discovery, you can use the **Force Stop** option.

+!!! warning

+    Force-stopping the Topology Calculation process is temporarily unavailable in the 8.0.0 release.
+    As a temporary workaround, run `systemctl restart ipf-api.service` to stop the process.

 ![Discovery Force Stop](../images/snapshot-management/snapshot-management_discovery-force-stop.webp)

 To ensure UI access is maintained after a discovery **Force Stop**, any system jobs scheduled to start afterward will be cancelled.